 The trivia items below may give away important plot points.

-It is not stated in the cartoons.
-But the four horsemen of Apocalypse have the titles Death, War, Famine and Pestilence.
-Professor X represents Death, Magneto represents War, Storm represents Famine and Mystique represent Pestilence.
+It is not stated in the cartoons but the Four horsemen of Apocalypse have the titles Death, War, Famine and Pestilence.
+Professor Xavier represents Death, Magneto represents War, Storm represents Famine and Mystique represent Pestilence.